 Location Evacuation Shelter Lower Campus Reese Building Occupants should exit the building and assemble in the parking lot area near the track.
 Occupants should assemble in the post office located on the first floor.
 The bathroom is also suitable for shelter Sanford Gym Occupants should exit the building and assemble in the parking lot area near the track.
 Occupants should assemble in the meeting rooms located around the south entrance.
 North Campus Facilities Management Occupants should exit the building and assemble in the large parking area located across from Simmons Hall.
 Occupants should assemble in the back hallway bathrooms and office spaces rooms 104, 105, 106, 116 and 117.
-Holley Hall Occupants should exit the building and assemble in the large parking area near the Pedestrian Mall.
-Occupants should assemble in the band room or bathrooms located on the first floor of the building and also rooms 106 and 110.
 New Student Center Occupants should exit the building and assemble in the Pedestrian Mall area if on the first floor.
 Occupants on the second floor should exit the building and assemble in the Residence Hall 3 parking area.
 Occupants on the first floor should assemble in the restrooms.
 Occupants on the second floor should assemble in the following areas: Dining Hall area room 123, 124, hallway area of the ballroom, hallway area 169, staging area 133,175,176 and formal meeting area.
 Old Presidents House Occupants should proceed to the rear parking area of the facility.
 Occupants should assemble in the kitchen and/or bathroom of the facility.
 Simmons Hall Occupants should exit the building and assemble in the large Simmons parking area in front of the building.
 Occupants should assemble in the auditorium located on the first floor if the building room 101 or rooms 103,111 and 112.

-Location Evacuation Shelter North Campus The Subway Shop Occupants should exit the building and assemble in Residence Hall 3 parking area.
+Location Evacuation Shelter North Campus Chilaca's (Hall 4) Occupants should exit the building and assemble in Residence Hall 3 parking area.
 Occupants should assemble in the storage rooms.
 South Residence Hall Occupants should exit the building and assemble in the ROTC parking lot.
 Occupants should assemble in the hallways of the first floor of the facility.
 Close all doors and windows.
 Do not remain in rooms with exposed windows.
 Bathrooms are also suitable for shelter.
 Residence Halls 1 & 2 Occupants should exit the building and assemble in the east parking area of the Pendergrast Library near Radium Springs Road.
 Occupants should assemble in the hallways of the first floor of the building.
 Close all doors and windows.
 Do not remain in upper floor rooms.
 Stay away from rooms with exposed windows.
 First floor rooms without windows and bathrooms are most suitable for shelter.
 Residence Halls 3 & 4 Occupants should exit the building and assemble in Residence Hall 3 parking area and on the south side roadway grassy area and the gravel parking area.
 Occupants should assemble in the hallways of the first of the building.
 Close all doors and windows.
 Do not remain in the upper floor rooms.
 Stay away from rooms with exposed windows.
 First floor rooms without windows and bathrooms are most suitable for shelter.